searchspring/snap/docs/SNAP_SEARCH.md

 # Search

 To set up Search using Snap, we'll need to define a search controller in our Snap configuration.
-See SearchController section for all available configuration options.
+See [SearchController reference](https://searchspring.github.io/snap/reference-controller-search) for all available configuration options.

 ```ts